School Counseling Internship Information

 Coursework in Blackboard

-- Evaluations must be completed in the FEM by you and the site supervisor.
+- Evaluations will be completed in the Field Experience Module (FEM) by you and the site supervisor.

 - You will maintain a time log in the FEM, which must be approved by the site supervisor.

 - You will be required to meet with the site supervisor for an average of 1 hour per week for individual or triadic supervision.

 - You will participate in an average of 1.5 hours per week of synchronous group supervision through WebEx with your faculty supervisor/course professor.

 - All internship students are required to join in group supervision using both audio and video connections through WebEx.
 Keep in mind, both verbal and nonverbal behavior are being assessed by supervisors; therefore, be sure to connect from a confidential location, wear modest clothing, and practice professional verbal and nonverbal behavior during group supervision.

 You will be required to submit your portfolio during each semester of internship.
 There are specific instructions about sections that you will need to complete in the syllabus for COSC 699.
 You will find a template for the portfolio in the Portfolio assignment in LiveText, once the semester begins; however, you may also begin your portfolio by following these steps: